-5.4.1 INPUT POWER FILTERING
+4.4.1 INPUT POWER FILTERING

-The Danaher Motion SERVOSTAR CD electronic system components require EMI filtering in the input power leads to meet the conducted emission requirements for the industrial environment.
+The Danaher Motion SERVOSTAR S electronic system components require EMI filtering in the input power leads to meet the conducted emission requirements for the industrial environment.
 This filtering blocks conducted-type emissions from exiting onto the power lines and provides a barrier for EMI on the power lines.

 Care must be taken to adequately size the system.
 The type of filter is based on the voltage and current rating of the system and whether the incoming line is single or three-phase.
 One input line filter is used for multi-axis control applications.
 These filters are mounted as close to the incoming power as possible so noise is not capacitively coupled into other signal leads and cables.
 Several manufacturers of these filters are listed below.
 They should be able to recommend the best filter design for most typical motor control applications.
-Danaher Motion has also provided specific filters recommendations that adequately attenuate the conducted noise to levels well below the CE limits.
+Danaher Motion has also provided specific filter recommendations that adequately attenuate the conducted noise to levels well below the CF limits.
 The recommendations are:

 - Filter should be mounted on the same panel as the drive. - Filter should be mounted as close as possible to incoming cabinet power. - When mounting the filter to the panel, remove any paint or material covering.
 Use an unpainted metallic back panel if possible. - Filters are provided with an earth connection.
 All ground connections are tied to ground. - Filters can produce high leakage currents.
-Filters must be earthed before connecting the supply! - Filters should not be touched for a period of 10 seconds after removing the supply. - Filter type must be chosen that has capacitors on its outputs line-to-line and line-to-earth.
-Filters that have inductors as the last output stage without these final capacitors are not compatible.
+Filters must be earthed before connecting the supply! - Filters should not be touched for a period of 10 seconds after removing the supply.